Top Nav

 School children with the Madagasikara Voakajy lemur mascot!

 Madagasikara Voakajy was established in 2005 to provide job opportunities for young Malagasy researchers.
-Over time, they have evolved to become an organization that provides opportunities for Malagasy biologists to become leaders in the conservation and ecological study of bats, chameleons and other vertebrates.
-Nowadays, they use evidence-based interventions and stakeholder engagement to target their conservation programs, which focus on a variety of species and their natural habitats.
-Currently, they have teams of experts who focus on baobabs, bats, reptiles, amphibians and lemurs.
+Over time, we have evolved to become an organization that provides opportunities for Malagasy biologists to become leaders in the conservation and ecological study of a wide variety of species.

 Currently, Madagasikara Voakajy directly impacts the following lemur species: